nysschens/tradeapp-api-client/README.md

 TradeApp API Client
 ====

-A skeleton repo for the PHP Guzzle API Client for trading platforms.
+A skeleton repo of a PHP Guzzle API Client for Laravel to consume trading platform data.

-TradeApp is independent API client usong Guzzle intended for trading platforms.
+TradeApp is an independent API client using Guzzle 7, intended for consuming data from various Global Trading Platforms.

 ## Installation